-The first thing to consider is where will you be using this stroller and why do you need a lightweight product?
+The first thing to consider is where will you be using this stroller, and why do you need a lightweight product?
 Is this for semi-regular commuting in an urban environment, or is it a tourist helper for museum strolling?
-How you plan to use your stroller, where you plan to go, and the kind of surfaces you cover, should influence your buying decision.
+How you plan to use your stroller, where you plan to go, and the kind of surfaces you cover should influence your buying decision.

 If you need an option strictly for travel, then the smallest, lightest option with fewer features may be all you need.
 If you plan to use the stroller for trips to the park or a full day at the zoo, then you may need features for carrying supplies or sun protection.
-If you plan to stroll mainly indoors, then the canopies may not concern you, if you hope to find a place to stow it traveling on a bus, then size will be your limiting factor.
+If you plan to stroll mainly indoors, then the canopies may not concern you; if you hope to find a place to stow it traveling on a bus, size will be your limiting factor.

 How long will it take?

 For some families, the budget will be their first consideration.
 For others, it may be further down on their list of priorities.
 Either way, it is hard to ignore budget for some baby gear items.
 Luckily, this type of gear offers options at a large variety of price points.
-Once you've answered the questions above, you will likely be looking at only a couple of choices.
+Once you've answered the questions above, you will likely be looking at only a few choices.
 Narrowing it down from here could be achieved by looking at price, overall performance score, or both.

 Choosing a double umbrella stroller can be difficult as many strollers claim similar features and functionality.
 However, it is worth the effort to learn more about each option, as features and performance vary greatly from one product to another, making it nearly impossible to compare based on a list alone.
 While the differences between products may seem subtle, the impact on everyday use may be significant.
 Staying focused on how you intend to use your stroller will go a long way in finding the best option for your family.
 We feel the performance and features of our award winners offer parents options that meet the needs of every budget and just about every kind of use or user.